Jmartinez1998/birthday-ali/README.md

 &&

 ```
-python -m SimpleHTTPServer --port  8081
+python -m SimpleHTTPServer

 ```

-visit http://localhost:8081 in your browser.
+visit http://localhost:8080 in your browser.

 ## If you have nodejs installed
 ```